mdarm/basic-website/README.md

 ## Pages
 The four pages of the website are:
-- `index.html:` Contains a few words about me.
+- `index.html`: Contains a few words about me.
-- `visualisation.html:` Contains a data-driven [visualisation](images/universe.gif).
+- `visualisation.html`: Contains a data-driven [visualisation](images/universe.gif).
-- `svg.html:` Contains a small framework for interacting with geometric shapes; built using SVGs and Javascript (see [animation.js](animation.js) script).
+- `svg.html`: Contains a small framework for interacting with geometric shapes; built using SVGs and Javascript (see [animation.js](animation.js) script).
-- `credits.html:` Contains credits to all the sources used to build the website, including licenses.
+- `credits.html`: Contains credits to all the sources used to build the website; includes licenses.